Fall Guys: Seasonal Updates

+Post-Season Updates

 Development

 The conception of what became Fall Guys began when Mediatonic was discussing another project in January 2018.
 Lead designer Joe Walsh said that it reminded him of game shows such as Takeshi's Castle and Total Wipeout.
 He drew from that inspiration to create a pitch document for what would become Fall Guys.
 Originally titled Fools' Gauntlet, (also later under development using the name "Stumble Chums"), Walsh's pitch featured 100 players competing in a battle royale composed of physical challenges.
 Creative director Jeff Tanton, while initially sceptical that creating another battle royale game would be successful, was quickly convinced of the game's potential, and forwarded Walsh's pitch to Mediatonic's founders.

 Tanton and Walsh worked on a pitch deck, and principal concept artist Dan Hoang created images featuring colourful, bean-shaped characters racing on an obstacle course in the sky.
 Tanton explained that Hoang's character designs helped shift the focus of the game away from the obstacle course itself, to the characters.
 With the pitch deck completed, Tanton pitched the game to 10 different publishers at the 2018 Game Developers Conference.
 Six months after Devolver Digital agreed to publish the game, development began.